cristiancristea00/unstpb-title-page/README.md

   ```

 ### Choices
 You will be greeted with the option to choose the faculty you are studying at.
 You just have to type the initials before the hyphen.
 After that you just have to enter the details of your paper.
+Now there should be a pdf in the working directory.

+###LaTeX
+On how to acquire and install LaTeX you can check out this [page](https://www.tug.org/texlive/quickinstall.html).

 ## How to contribute
 You have ideas how to improve this template?